nervosnetwork/rfcs/rfcs/0003-ckb-vm/0003-ckb-vm.md

 In the above example, function implementation for validating cell is directly compiled into input contract script.
 It's also possible to reference and call code from external cell for validation.

-First, the following implementation can be provided for transfering UDT tokens:
+First, the following implementation can be provided for transferring UDT tokens:

 ```c
 int udt_transfer(data_t *data, const char from[ADDRESS_LENGTH], const char to[ADDRESS_LENGTH], int64_t tokens)